Calibration of Advanced Virgo and reconstruction of detector strain h(t) during the Observing Run O3: Calibration of the electromagnetic actuators using the photon calibrators

 Figure~\ref{fig:mirWE_pcalstab} is an example of the time variation of the modulus and phase at $183.2~$Hz of WE mirror actuator.
 Some large variations are seen, in particular between O3a and O3b.
 As summarized in section~\ref{sec:PCalCalibration}, the laser of the PCal used as reference to calibrate the WE mirror failed at the end of August~2019 and was replaced and re-calibrated in October~2019.
 In addition, the PCal photodiode signal started to show up some power calibration variation with environment humidity.
 This explains the large variation seen in the WE mirror calibration, and in particular the differences between O3a and O3b periods.

 We processed the same analysis as for NE on the whole dataset and figure~\ref{fig:mirWE_syst} shows the statistical errors and the statistical plus systematic errors on the modulus and phase of the calibration transfers from the WE photon calibrator to the WE mirror actuator.
 The statistical and systematic uncertainties on the phase are very similar to the one estimated for NE data.
-The systematic uncertainties on the modulus are much larger, as expected due to the WE PCal power calibration variations: above 20~Hz, systematic errors are at the level of $0.6\%$ on the whole frequency band.\\

-The conclusion of this analysis is that the WE mirror actuator response was stable in time with systematic uncertainties smaller than $0.6\%$ in amplitude and smaller than $4~$mrad in phase in the 20~Hz to 2~kHz range, but that part of these uncertainties comes from the PCal calibration variations, and is not real variations of the WE mirror actuator response.
+The systematic uncertainties on the modulus are much larger, as expected due to the WE PCal power calibration variations: above 20~Hz, systematic errors are at the level of $0.6\%$ on the whole frequency band.\\ \lr{ The conclusion of this analysis is that the WE mirror actuator response was stable in time with systematic uncertainties smaller than $0.6\%$ in amplitude and smaller than $4~$mrad in phase in the 20~Hz to 1~kHz range, but that part of these uncertainties comes from the PCal calibration variations, and is not real variations of the WE mirror actuator response.
+We do not expect larger time variations at higher frequencies where the weekly data are anyway compatible within their larger statistical uncertainties. }

 Note that independent measurements of the WE mirror actuator based on the free swinging Michelson technique (described later) do not show up any variation in the WE mirror actuator larger than 0.3\%, which confirms that the large variations comes mainly from the PCal.
+However, we have chosen to use conservative uncertainties of 0.6\% in modulus for the WE mirror actuator calibration (see section~\ref{sec:calibuncertainties}).